-Information Regarding Directors and Nominees
+Information Regarding Nominees

-The following table and biographical descriptions set forth certain information with respect to our current directors and the Nominees.
-Unless otherwise specified, each Nominee has continuously served as a director of the Company since he or she was previously elected, based on information furnished to the Company by each director.
-The following information is as of April 20, 2011, unless otherwise specified.
+The following table and biographical descriptions set forth certain information with respect to the Nominees.
+Unless otherwise specified, each Nominee has continuously served as a director of the Company since he or she was previously elected, based on information furnished to the Company by each Nominee.
+The following information is as of April 17, 2013, unless otherwise specified.

 Name Age Director Since Positions Held with the Company (other than Director)

-Win Westfall 77 2001 Chairman of the Board
+Win Westfall 79 2001 Chairman of the Board

-Thomas D. Brisbin 58 2007 President and Chief Executive Officer
+Thomas D. Brisbin 60 2007 President and Chief Executive Officer

-Linda L. Heil 71 2006

-Raymond W. Holdsworth 68 2009
+Raymond W. Holdsworth 70 2009

-W. Tracy Lenocker 65 1997

-Douglas J. McEachern 59 2009
+Douglas J. McEachern 61 2009

-Keith W. Renken 76 2006
+Keith W. Renken 78 2006

-Wayne Shelton 78 2008

-John M. Toups 85 2007
+John M. Toups 87 2007

 The Company believes that the members of its Board should have a range of skills, experience, diversity, and expertise that enables the Board to provide sound guidance with respect to the Company's operations and interests.
 When considering a candidate, the Board looks at the current composition of the Board and the evolving needs of the Company, in addition to such candidate's background and accomplishments.
-The Nominating and Corporate Governance Committee identifies candidates for election to the Board, reviews their qualifications, skills, experience and other characteristics, and recommends nominees for director to the Board for approval.
+The Nominating and Corporate Governance Committee identifies new candidates for election to the Board, reviews their qualifications, skills, experience and other characteristics, and can recommend nominees for director to the Board for approval.

-The Nominating and Corporate Governance Committee seeks directors with strong reputations and experience in areas relevant to the strategy and operations of the Company's businesses, particularly in engineering, consulting and finance.
-The majority of the Company's current directors, who are also the Nominees, holds or has held senior executive positions in large, complex organizations and have operating experience that meets these objectives, as described below.
+The Board seeks directors with strong reputations and experience in areas relevant to the strategy and operations of the Company's businesses, particularly in engineering, consulting and finance.
+All of the Nominees hold or have held senior executive positions in large, complex organizations and have operating experience that meets these objectives, as described below.
 In these positions, they have gained experience in core management skills, strategic and financial planning, public company financial reporting, corporate governance, risk management, and leadership development.
 Additionally, a number of our directors have experience serving on the boards of directors of other public companies, which increases their knowledge of effective corporate governance.

-The Nominating and Corporate Governance Committee also believes that each of the Nominees and current directors has other key attributes that are important to an effective board, including integrity and demonstrated high ethical standards, sound judgment, analytical skills, the ability to engage management and each other in a constructive and collaborative fashion, diversity of background, experience, and thought, and the commitment to devote significant time and energy to service on the Board and its Committees.
-The following biographies provide further qualifications, attributes and other information with respect to the directors and Nominees.
+The Board also believes that each of the Nominees and current directors has other key attributes that are important to an effective board, including integrity and demonstrated high ethical standards, sound judgment, analytical skills, the ability to engage management and each other in a constructive and collaborative fashion, diversity of background, experience, and thought, and the commitment to devote significant time and energy to service on the Board and its Committees.
+The following biographies provide further qualifications, attributes and other information with respect to the Nominees.